Is Your Sparkling Water Harming Your Teeth?

 What is the potential threat of sparkling waters?

 The problem is potential damage from acids that come into contact with your tooth enamel.

-Most carbonated drinks (including sodas and flavoured drinks) have the potential of damaging your teeth by depressing the pH of your mouth; making your mouth more acidic (The lower a pH, the more acidic the substance).
+Most carbonated drinks (including sodas and flavoured beverages) can damage your teeth by depressing your mouth’s pH, making your mouth more acidic (The lower the pH, the more acidic the substance).

-A reduction in pH in the mouth can lead to hastened removal of minerals from your teeth, leading to cavities and other dental issues.
+A reduced pH in the mouth can lead to hastened removal of minerals from your teeth, leading to cavities and other dental issues.